IamTechknow/d2sbackend/README.md

 * [X] As a developer, I should be utilize CI to be able to push changes from Github into a staging or production cloud environment

 ## Instructions
-To run this web application locally, clone this repo, open Intellij IDEA, and open the repository root directory.
+To just run the frontend, run the start task with `npm start`.
+Hot swapping is enabled to allow rebuilding of the bundle due to source changes.

-Go to the Gradle section at the right, press the Gradle Icon, run the `bootRun` task.
+To run both the frontend and backend, run the `bootRun` command with the gradle wrapper (gradlew.)
 You may now load the web app at localhost:8080.

 For continuous building, open a terminal and run gradlew with the `build --continuous` command (won't work inside IDEA), then run the `bootRun` task inside IDEA.
 Gradle will automatically rebuild the project upon changes, and Spring will automatically reload